How to tow without a transmission lockup kit

 auto-mate from MM4X4 is the most sophisticated transmission lockup kit available

 auto-mate ensures maximum use of the torque converter lockup clutch in a wider variety of driving situations (including low range 4WD) to ensure the transmission stays cool.
 It's like a lockup-kit and transmission remap all in one unit which is optimised for towing, and can be adjusted to suit your individual vehicle.
 With in-built protections such as SafeLock, it ensures maximum longevity and reliability of the clutch.
-Learn more about auto-mate here.
+For Mitsubishi's, learn more about auto-mate here.
+For your Toyota, learn about lockup-matePLUS+ here.

 4. Replace your oil every 40,000km if you work your transmission hard